Ministry of Sport and Youth Affairs

 Procurement

-Public procurement is the process by which the Ministry acquires goods, services, and works using public funds, in accordance with established laws, regulations, and procedures to ensure fairness, transparency, and value for money.
+Public procurement is the process by which we acquire goods, services and works using public funds, in accordance with established laws, regulations and procedures to ensure fairness, transparency and value for money.

 See Legislative Framework Documents

-Any suitably qualified supplier, contractor, or service provider may do business with the Ministry, once they meet eligibility, technical, and compliance requirements outlined in the relevant procurement documents.
+Any suitably qualified supplier, contractor or service provider may do business with us, once they meet the eligibility, technical and compliance requirements set out in the relevant procurement documents.

-Selection is based on criteria such as compliance, technical capability, experience, and value for money.
+Selection is based on criteria such as compliance with requirements, technical capability, relevant experience and value for money.

 Procurement opportunities may be: